sarahmajeed/Sarahmajeed/README.md

   <img alt="gmail" src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=Gmail&logoColor=white"/>
 </a>

-I am a software developer from Karachi, Pakistan.
+I am a Software Engineer from Karachi, Pakistan.
 I am in the constant process of upgrading my application and code quality to deliver best products to the world.
 I aspire to work in great teams and build an impact through whatever platform I earn.
 Apart from coding, community work and writing blogs, I can be found travelling or spending time outdoors catching fresh breath ✨

 **Languages and Tools:**